Introduction

 As the journey of a searching young man and his four mentors unfolds, you will discover:

-• Practical listening tools that transform conflict and arguments, fueled by different approaches to truth, into healing conversations
+• How to use practical listening tools that transform conflicts and arguments, fueled by different approaches to truth, into healing conversations

-• A fresh way to read Scripture that reveals its multi-dimensional wisdom instead of flattening it into rules or emotions
+• How to read Scripture in a fresh way that reveals its multi-dimensional wisdom instead of flattening it into rules or emotions

 Who is This Parable For?

-• Thinking believers with questions and nagging doubts that their faith might crumble under honest intellectual scrutiny
+• To thinking believers with questions and nagging doubts that their faith might crumble under honest intellectual scrutiny

-• Thoughtful returners inching back to faith after years of doubt, seeking intellectual integrity alongside spiritual depth
+• To thoughtful returners inching back to faith after years of doubt, seeking intellectual integrity alongside spiritual depth

-• Priests and pastors who want to reach those who are wrestling between faith and unbelief—the so-called Movable Middle
+• To priests and pastors who want to reach those who are wrestling between faith and unbelief, the so-called Movable Middle

-• Parents seeking to nurture lasting faith in children in a world pulling them away
+• To parents seeking to nurture lasting faith in children in a world pulling them away

-• Non-Western Christians navigating the confusing crosscurrents of global and Western thinking
+• To non-Western Christians navigating the confusing crosscurrents of global and Western thinking

-For information about the growth and decline of Christianity in the West compared to the Majority World (non-West) click the button below.
+For information about the growth and decline of Christianity in the West compared to the Majority World (non-West) click below.